mourthan0s/onisisconsulting.gr/README.md

 /* header.php-footer.php */

- /* Both created with custom code */
+ /* Both were created with custom code. */

 /////////////////////////////////////////////////////////////

-/* hea.php */
+/* template-case-studies.php */

- /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */
+ /* Is the main page 'Case Studies' which is created with custom code, contains-calls every "single case study" that has been created, and also a custom contact form element. */

 /////////////////////////////////////////////////////////////

-/* functions.php */
+/* single-case-studies.php */

- /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */
+ /* Is the structure behind every "single case study" that has been created.
+Over there called with order:
+ A. header
+ B. Title, Description, and feature image
+ C. The content is created with Gutenberg builder and contains also the 'template-parts'
+ D. The custom contact form element
+ E. The footer */